danielclickh/marketing-website-preview/content/lessons/sentiment-analysis-with-clickhouse/index.md

     ```

 {{% notice note %}}
-The **text** column contains the comments, stories, polls and other posts on Hacker News' website.
+The **text** column contains the comments, stories, polls and other posts from the Hacker News website.
 That is the column we will be doing sentiment analysis on.
 {{% /notice %}}